 - 6.1.
 MDUK expects all people involved in its research to treat each other with dignity and respect and bullying and harassment of any kind, in any context, unacceptable. - 6.2.
-Neither the Principal Investigator nor the Co-Investigator(s) may have had an allegation of bullying or harassment upheld against them for which there is either a current formal disciplinary warning or an active sanction. - 6.3.
+MDUK may terminate the grant, or require that investigators are removed from the project, if either the Principal Investigator or the Co-Investigator(s) have had an allegation of bullying or harassment upheld against them, or where there is an ongoing formal disciplinary investigation.
+In such cases, the Institution must contact MDUK's Director of Research and Innovation.

+- 6.3.
 It is the Institution's responsibility to: - 6.3.1.
 Adopt a formal policy that clearly sets out the standards of behaviour it expects from staff and the procedure for making and responding to complaints, including a first point of contact. - 6.3.2.
 Require that any sub-grantee or sub-contractor have an equivalent policy in place. - 6.3.3.
-Follow MDUK's procedures about notifying the Charity of misconduct: - 6.3.3.1.
-At application stage: confirm that there have been no findings of bullying or harassment upheld against the Principal Investigator or any other named participants on the application.

-- 6.3.3.2.
-On our active grants: where a decision is made to investigate formally an allegation of bullying or harassment against an individual named on an active grant, the Institution must inform us when a decision to investigate formally is made. - 6.3.4.
+Follow MDUK's procedures about notifying the Charity of misconduct on our active grants.
+Where a decision is made to investigate formally an allegation of bullying or harassment against an individual named on an active grant, the Institution must inform us when a decision to investigate formally is made. - 6.3.4.
 Investigate allegations of bullying and harassment in an impartial, fair and timely manner, ensuring the rights of employees involved are protected, and appropriate action is taken.
 If the Institution is advised by the Principal Investigator, or any other named individual(s) on the grant, that a disciplinary procedure is warranted, MDUK expects the Institution to complete the disciplinary procedure such that a formal finding can be reached. - 6.3.5.
 Ensure no agreements are entered into which prevent the Institution from telling MDUK of investigation findings.

-7. FUNDRAISING/ BUSINESS STRATEGY
+7. FUNDRAISING

 - 7.1.
-The Principal Investigator and Co-Investigator(s) will assist with any reasonable request to assist the MDUK fundraising strategy for this project, potentially including but not confined to: - 7.1.1. requests for further information/clarification on project detail or budget breakdown for use in preparing a case for support; - 7.1.2. acknowledging significant donors' contributions if required by MDUK; - 7.1.3. disseminating information to donors, for example by hosting site visits at no cost to MDUK (other than transportation and costs associated with relationship development) or attending meetings with the donor off-site where they will be asked to meet key guests and speak to a lay audience.
+The Principal Investigator and Co-Investigator(s) will assist with any reasonable request to assist the MDUK fundraising strategy for this project, potentially including but not confined to: - 7.1.1.
+MDUK may deliver a public fundraising campaign for funding of the project grant.
+Staff employed on the project grant may be expected to attend fundraising events to meet key donors or speak at events - 7.1.2. requests for further information/clarification on project detail or budget breakdown for use in preparing a case for support; - 7.1.3. acknowledging significant donors' contributions if required by MDUK; - 7.1.4. disseminating information to donors, for example by hosting site visits at no cost to MDUK (other than transportation and costs associated with relationship development) or attending meetings with the donor off-site where they will be asked to meet key guests and speak to a lay audience.